jxsvoboda/sycek/README.md

 Trying to use an enum where a logic value is expected will also produce a warning.

-As an exception, enum types that neither have a tag nor any typedef or instance are not considered strict.
+Enum types that do not have a tag, typedef or instance are not considered strict.
 They are considered just a collection of integer constants.
 For example:

     enum {
 	    e1 = 1